srinathsibi/NightwingAnalysis/README.md

 15. In order to run the StripData.py , just run the ./CleanAndMoveData.sh bash script.

 16. I attempted to perform fourier transform to understand the frequency of signal changes to understand where the noise comes from and I discovered that the sampling rate and the frequency don't match.
-For a frequency of 1024 Hz, the number of samples don;t match, so we have to employ linear interpolation to resolve this issue.
+For a frequency of 1024 Hz, the number of samples don't match because of the way iMotions exports its files based on triggers, so we have to employ linear interpolation to resolve this issue.

-16. For linear interpolation for time step use 0.001 (Downsample from 1024 HZ to 1000 Hz).
-We cannot use cubic interpolation since the time steps are not always monotonically increasing. it doesn't matter, we should be alright with linear interpolation considering the time intervals are small.
+17. For linear interpolation for time step use 0.001 (Resample to 1000 Hz for all signals).
+We cannot use cubic interpolation since the time steps are not always monotonically increasing (again because of the iMotions export method) .
+We will employ linear interpolation for all the signals.
+I have added an image in this repository to show that the resampling to a 1000 Hz doesn't alter the overall HR signal.